 An incident in John 21 contains a powerful lesson that must be kept in mind when considering our part of our Father's business.
-The first half of John 21 contains a significant miracle, the eighth and last of the Messianic signs found in the book of John.
-The miracle--a great catch of fish--is a strong echo of the time when Jesus called these fishermen three and a half years before. . . .
+The first half of John 21 contains a significant miracle, the eighth and last of the Messianic signs found in the book of John. . . .

 All of us—teens and adults—have felt the stress of peer-pressure in one form or another.
 Though the Bible does not use the term, it teaches us not to conform to our peers but to be transformed into the image of Jesus Christ.